-The VAFA Board comprises 10 members plus VAFA CEO Brett Connell.
+The VAFA Board comprises 11 members plus the VAFA CEO.
 Each member of the Board belongs to a designated sub-committee.
-The Board meets monthly throughout the season with VAFA Members invited to attend the key Annual General Meeting on the first Monday of December and for a pre-season March Members Meeting in the first Monday in March.
+The Board meets regularly with VAFA Members invited to attend the Annual General Meeting in December and pre-season Members Meeting in March.

 George Voyage began his VAFA career in 1970 and he went on to play 240 games for Caulfield Grammarians over eighteen seasons.

 He was granted life membership of Caulfield Grammarians and was appointed as the Club’s Senior Coach, a position he held in two stints for three years.

 In between, he was appointed to various roles for the VAFA U19 rep teams.
 In 1997, he was appointed VAFA A-D4 and C-D4 Representative Team Senior Coach- and enjoyed an envious winning streak in that position with only one loss (in his first year at the helm).